Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 7 Most Valuable, Rarest and Most Expensive US Coins in Existence

-Here are the 7 most valuable, expensive and rarest US coins in existence.
-You won’t ever own any of these coins, but it’s still plenty of fun to read about them.
+Here are 7 most valuable, expensive and rarest US coins in existence.
+You won’t ever own any of these coins, but it’s fun to read about them.

 1933 Saint-Gaudens Double Eagle ($18.9 million)

-This 1933 Double Eagle sold for $18.9 million in a 2021 auction and is now estimated to be worth even more.
-This is the only Saint-Gaudens Double Eagle to legally be in private possession although the owner chose to stay anonymous.
-Many numismatists consider the design of the coin, created by Augustus Saint-Gaudens, as one of the most beautiful of its time and one of the most striking among all coins.
+It’s the only Saint-Gaudens Double Eagle to legally be in private possession, although the owner chose to stay anonymous.
+Numismatists consider the design of the coin, created by Augustus Saint-Gaudens, as one of the most beautiful of its time and one of the most striking among all coins.

-The 1933 Saint-Gaudens Double Eagle is particularly valuable because the government’s Gold Reserve Act prescribed that all privately held coins of this type be melted down.
+The 1933 Saint-Gaudens Double Eagle is particularly valuable because the government’s Gold Reserve Act prescribed that all privately held coins of this type be melted.

 The Mint recovered all but one of the remaining coins which is now in private ownership as the most valuable US coin in the world.
 Even the Smithsonian Institute has only two specimens of this valuable coin.